24 Ways to Make Money From Fishing (August 2026)

 Getting Started:

-- Learn basic lure-making techniques
+- Learn lure-making techniques through online tutorials or mentorship

-- Test your designs extensively
+- Test your designs extensively to ensure they catch fish

-- Start selling locally
+- Start selling locally at tournaments and tackle shops

-- Build online presence
+- Build online presence through social media and marketplaces

-Income Potential: $500-$5,000+ per month
+Income Potential: $500-$5,000+ per month for established makers

 9. Start a Fishing Blog